usama-zk/Gaming-Console-ESP-32/README.md

 ![alt text](Screenshots/image-4.png)

-For demo click on the link below. https://youtu.be/BajfkyqpX4I
+For demo click on the link below: https://youtu.be/BajfkyqpX4I